Ensono/stacks-webapp-template/packages/eslint-config/README.md

 based on other open source configuration.
 To run and use with your project, we must install peer dependencies.

-1. To start run `npm install --save-dev @amidostacks/eslint-config` to save as a dev dependency
+1. To start run `npm install --only=dev @amidostacks/eslint-config` to save as a dev dependency
 2. Install peer dependecies with the correct versions:
-   `npx install-peerdeps --save-dev @amidostacks/eslint-config`
+   `npx install-peerdeps --only=dev @amidostacks/eslint-config`

 ## Usage